How many calories do you burn hoeing a garden

 The amount of time spent hoeing the garden also plays a role in the number of calories burned.
 Hoeing for a longer period will naturally result in a higher calorie expenditure.
 It is important to consider your stamina and make sure to take breaks when needed to prevent exhaustion.

-See also Where can i buy a garden hoe from
+See also Why is a garden tool called a hoe

 3. Body Weight